Serhat Çakmak: Bayrampaşaspor

 On 2 February 2015 it was announced that Çakmak had signed a contract with TFF Second League side Bayrampaşaspor.
 He made his first appearance on 15 February 2015 in a 2–1 victory against Menemen Belediyespor.

-FC Utrecht
+Later career

 Çakmak went back to his native Netherlands to play for Utrecht in the Eredivisie on Saturday 13 February 2016.

-SV Nootdorp

 In October 2019, Çakmak joined Dutch club SV Nootdorp.
+Six months later, in April 2020, it was announced that he would join Westlandia for the 2020–21 season.

+After two years at Westlandia, Çakmak moved to TAC '90 in the Sunday Eerste Klasse.

 Career statistics

 1 Includes UEFA Champions League, UEFA Europa League matches.

 2 Includes Johan Cruijff Shield matches.